LucaPort0/Assembly-ICMC-Game/README.md

  - Acess the simulator directory through terminal
  - Make run to compile and run
  - Use WASD to move and get to the other side of the phase
+ - The file 'CPURAM.mif' is the same as 'alienFinal.mif'

 ## Autors
  - Luca Porto